Skip to content

 What is an Employee Onboarding Process?

 An onboarding process helps new hires familiarise themselves with their work environment for the first time.
 The process should help integrate new employees with your current workforce and assimilate them into an organisation, learning about the structure, culture, mission, and values while giving them the skills and confidence they need to take on their roles successfully.
+For effective new hire orientation in hospitality, this initial period is crucial.

 New employee onboarding should cover these key areas: